-All employees shall be entitled to annual leave In accordance with the Holidays Act 2003.
+All employees shall be entitled to annual leave in accordance with the Holidays Act 2003.

-Employees, other than casuals, shall be entitled to four weeks annual leave, taken and paid In accordance with the Holidays Act 2003 and subject to the other provisions of this clause.
+Employees, other than casuals, shall be entitled to four weeks annual leave, taken and paid in accordance with the Holidays Act 2003 and subject to the other provisions of this clause.

-- 13.1 Casual employees shall be paid 8% of gross taxable earnings In lieu of annual leave to be added to the wages paid for each engagement. - 13.2 Annual leave Is able to be accrued to a maximum of one-year entitlement.
-By mutual agreement between the employee and employer annual leave may accrue up to two years entitlement. - 13.3 Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - 13.4 Part time employees shall be entitled to annual leave on a pro rata basis. - 13.5 Employees who have completed five years' continuous service on or after January 1, 2007, shall be entitled to five week's annual leave on-going, pro rata for part time employees.
+13.1 Casual employees shall be paid 8% of gross taxable earnings in lieu of annual leave to be added to the wages paid for each engagement.

+- 13.2 Annual leave is able to be accrued to a maximum of one-year entitlement.
+By mutual agreement between the employee and employer annual leave may accrue up to two years entitlement. - 13.3 Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - 13.4 Part time employees shall be entitled to annual leave on a pro rata basis. - 13.5 Employees who have completed five years continuous service shall be entitled to five week's annual leave on-going, pro rata for part time employees.